Winslow retires from Cooperative Extension Service

 But Winslow, who retired from her post as director of Perquimans County Cooperative Extension Aug.
 31, will still find ways to be of service in the community.

-Prior to her retirement, Winslow had been county Extension director since June 2014 and had served in Cooperative Extension since April 1988.
+Prior to her retirement, Winslow — a Chowan County native — had been county Extension director since June 2014 and had served in Cooperative Extension since April 1988.

 She said she has enjoyed interacting with people in the community.